Introduction

 Volume-based Pricing

 Volume-based pricing in the Wholesale Voice Business Model offers discounts to customers based on the amount of voice traffic they send, incentivizing larger businesses to engage more with the provider, creating a mutually beneficial relationship that can thrive over time.
 This pricing structure not only rewards high-volume customers with cost savings but also helps providers secure a steady flow of business, ultimately enhancing their competitive edge in a crowded market.
-This approach to pricing can yield several benefits for both parties involved.
-For customers, a volume-based pricing system typically translates to lower costs per call as their usage increases, allowing them to allocate their budgets more efficiently.
-Providers, on the other hand, can increase customer retention and attract new clientele through these competitive rates.- For example, a telecommunications company may offer a tiered discount structure:

 - Customers sending 10,000 minutes might receive a 5% discount, while those sending 50,000 minutes could enjoy a 15% discount.